 I just received a great question from Clay about mitral valve disease, atrial fibrillation and congestive heart failure.
 In his note, Clay asked me, “Hi Adam, I have congestive heart failure and mitral valve prolapse plus long-term atrial fibrillation (AFib).
 My question is whether-or-not congestive heart failure is connected with mitral valve prolapse?
 Thanks, Clay”

-To answer Clay’s question, I reached out to Dr. Gorav Ailawadi who is the Chief of Cardiovascular Surgery at the University of Virginia Health System in Charlottesville, Virginia.
+To answer Clay’s question, I reached out to Dr. Gorav Ailawadi who is the Chief of Cardiac Surgery at Michigan Medicine.
 So you know, Dr. Ailawadi is a mitral valve and atrial fibrillation expert that is also the Surgical Director of the UVA Advanced Cardiac Valve Center.
 I’ve been very fortunate to see Dr. Ailawadi perform a mitral valve procedure a few years ago.

 Dr. Gorav Ailawadi (Heart Surgeon)

 In response to Clay’s question, Dr. Ailawadi wrote:

 This is an excellent question.
 The short answer is congestive heart failure is commonly associated and caused by mitral valve disease and atrial fibrillation (AF), but the answer is a bit more complex.
 CHF, or congestive heart failure, is a syndrome where there is inadequate blood flow from the heart to the organs.
 This causes common symptoms of shortness of breath, fluid retention, and fatigue.
 There are many causes of CHF including valve problems, weakened ventricular function (low ejection fraction), and coronary artery disease/ myocardial infarction.
 We often consider it more of a symptom than anything else.